 In the 1880’s Louis Vuitton began covering its luggage with monogram prints, many of which are still in use today.
-From the outset, the Paris-based company was targeted by counterfeiters, who wanted to profit from the established appeal of the luggage-maker for their own profit.
-So, Louis Vuitton, the man and the brand, began exploring ways to legally protect the house’s coveted creations.
+Almost from the outset, the Paris-based company was targeted by counterfeiters, who aimed to profit from the established appeal of and measure of quality associated with the luggage-maker for their own gain.
+So, under the watch of Gaston-Louis Vuitton, the son of the company’s eponymous founder, who took control after his father’s death in 1936, began exploring ways to legally protect the house’s coveted creations.

 Skip ahead again, this time to 2018, and the rate at which consumers are using their own bodies, bags, and social media accounts to advertise on behalf of brands – without being paid to do so – is unprecedented.
-There is nary a fashion figure or fashion fan whose Instagram account is not rife with others’ branding (i.e., trademarks) – whether it be imagery of Gucci t-shirts, Glossier lip balms, Chanel bags, or Supreme hoodies.
+There is nary a fashion figure or fashion fan whose Instagram account is not rife with others’ branding (i.e., trademarks) – whether it be imagery of Gucci-logoed t-shirts, Glossier-stamped lip balms, double “C” adorned Chanel bags, or Supreme box logo-branded hoodies.

-Fendi has gone using its logo to line its trunks to covering everything from crop tops and t-shirts to footwear and bags with its "FF" symbol, while Louis Vuitton has trotted out logo-laden trench coats and a heavily trademark-tagged wares as part of its recent collaboration with cult streetwear/skatewear brand Supreme.
-That is in addition to its use of its logo on no small number of bags, small leather goods, and other accessories at any given time.
+Fendi has gone from using its logo to line the interiors of its trunks to covering everything from crop tops and t-shirts to footwear and bags with its "FF" symbol, while Louis Vuitton has trotted out logo-laden trench coats and a heavily trademark-tagged wares as part of recent collaborations, in addition, of course, to its routine use of its logo on no small number of bags, small leather goods, and other accessories.

 The Cult of the Logo

-The specific reasons for why we are collectively willing to adorn our bodies or our bags with branded content varies, of course.
+The specific reasons for why consumers are collectively willing to adorn our bodies or our bags with branded content varies.
 Most centrally, however, is the status element.
-As we once noted in connection with Vetements, for instance (although Vetements was recently deemed to be dead): “At its core, the brand is tapping into fashion fans’ desires to show that they are worthy, that they are in the know, that they have something exclusive, that they are cool.
-These individuals are essentially taking the coveted ‘it’ bag of the season and wearing it as a sweatshirt.”
+As we once noted in connection with Vetements, for instance, “At its core, the brand is tapping into fashion fans’ desires to show that they are connected, that they are in the know, that they have something exclusive, that they are cool.”

-Those Vetements-wielding consumers – and more generally, nearly all consumers – were buying to keep up with appearances.
-They were buying to cement themselves into the zeitgeist.
-Shoppers now – just like shoppers in the past – aim to maintain the appearance of status, and a Vetements sweatshirt, or a "bootleg" Gucci t-shirt (which was creative director Alessandro Michele's cheeky take on the rampant counterfeiting of Gucci branding), Louis Vuitton monogram bag, etc. will give them that for a few seasons.
+Those Vetements-wielding consumers – and more generally, nearly all consumers – were buying to keep up with appearances and/or to buy their way into a community of other in-the-know shoppers.
+In other words, they were buying to cement themselves into the zeitgeist.
+Shoppers now – just like shoppers in the past – aim to maintain the appearance of status, and a branded sweatshirt, “it” sneaker, or specific logo-wielding bag will give them that for a few seasons.

-This is not a new practice.
+This is far from a novel practice.
 As Dimitrios Tsivrikos, a consumer psychologist at the University College London, told Vice: “In the past, tribes would decorate themselves with feathers or precious stones to set them apart from other tribe members and attract potential mates.”
-In the same way, says Tsivrikos, “collecting Supreme [merch] really allows people to build their identities with rare objects."
+In the same way, says Tsivrikos, “collecting and wearing Supreme [products] really allows people to build their identities."

 According to Tsivrikos, "Millennials in particular are very aware of different consumer tribes; they look to inspire or impress peers who share the same kind of interests as them, who will recognize that particular t-shirt.”
 So, really, he says, we make our views, values, desired persona apparent by way of our clothing and/or accessories “for a very small group of people.”